You’ll find a wide range of resources, spaces and support ready when you need it at the Library.

 The Library offers a range of workshops to support your study and research.
 Sign up for a workshop to improve your searching and writing skills.

-Have your current AUT ID card with you in order to borrow Library items.
+Have your current AUT ID card with you or the AUT App ID view in order to borrow Library items.
 Borrowing limits and renewals vary with membership.

 If an item you have borrowed is requested by someone else, it will be recalled from you.
 An email will be sent to your AUT email address with its shortened borrowing time.